 What is a Lifetime Mortgage?

-So with a Lifetime mortgage you can release equity.
-Equity is the market value of your home, less any outstanding mortgage or other debt secured against it.
-If you’ve lived in your home for a long time, you’ll have probably seen local house prices rise steadily, so the amount of equity you now have could be quite substantial.
+With a Lifetime mortgage, you can get out from under your house’s debt.
+The market value of your property less any outstanding mortgage or other debt secured against it is known as equity.
+If you’ve lived in your house for a long time, local house values have undoubtedly risen gradually, so the amount of equity you currently have might be rather large.

-‘Equity release’ means getting some of this money out of your home and into your pocket, without having to sell up and move out.
-You can continue to live in your own home for the rest of your life or until you move permanently into long-term care.
+‘Equity release’ refers to receiving a portion of this money out of your house and into your pocket without having to sell up and move out.
+You may live in your own home for the rest of your life or until you enter long-term care.

 The top 5 reasons for releasing equity from your home are usually: